Who we are

 We develop innovative ways to help patients recover, creating a package of care designed around each individual, their preferences and needs.
 We focus on physical and spiritual wellbeing as well as mental health.

-Occupational and creative therapies include arts, horticulture, ceramics, woodwork, textiles and catering.
-As part of their recovery journey, many patients gain work skills and experience at Workbridge, who offer a vocational pathway.
+Occupational and creative therapies include, horticulture, ceramics, woodwork, textiles and catering.
+As part of their recovery journey, many patients gain work skills and experience at Workbridge, which offers a vocational pathway.

 The charity has four core values, known as our CARE values: Compassion, Accountability, Respect, Excellence.

 Every month, colleagues from across the charity nominate one another for displaying these value behaviours in their day-to-day work.
-We celebrate them through our CARE Awards scheme, which culminates in an awards dinner once a year.
+We celebrate their achievements through our CARE Awards scheme, which culminates in an awards dinner once a year.